 The Dual LU53 is a great budget option that pumps out quality sound for around $50.
 It produces both rich bass and clear vocals, making it a top option for playing music at parties.

 If you want to go bigger and louder, we like the Klipsch AW-650, which has thunderous bass with crisp vocals and are among the sturdiest outdoor speakers you can get.
 Then there’s the Klipsch AWR-650-SM Outdoor Rock, which is designed to blend seamlessly into your backyard, though they are fairly expensive.

 If you want a smart outdoor speaker, the Sonos Move is a robust portable Bluetooth speaker that features Alexa and Google Assistant voice controls.
 Sonos even launched its own streaming radio service (dubbed simply Sonos Radio), making the Move a better option than ever for rocking out outside.
-You may also want to consider the UE Hyperboom, another Bluetooth model with big bass and adaptive EQ.
+We also recommend the UE Megaboom 3 if you want a small, wireless outdoor speaker that still sounds great.